quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/fixed_filling.md

 `density_matrix_at_mu(..., mu=...)` uses the supplied value directly and omits the filling-root search.

+The filling solver first evaluates the supplied or previous chemical potential.
+If its filling residual and charge error meet their targets, no bracket is needed.
-The filling solver brackets the root using spectral bounds and expands the bracket when necessary.
-It uses safeguarded Newton steps when a supported backend supplies useful derivatives, and bracketed interpolation with midpoint fallback otherwise. `filling_tol`, `mu_tol` and `max_charge_evaluations` control this solve.
+Otherwise it brackets the root using spectral bounds and expands when necessary.
+It uses safeguarded Newton steps when a supported backend supplies useful derivatives, and bracketed interpolation with midpoint fallback otherwise. `ErrorTolerances.filling_residual` and `mu_tol` control this solve through `tol`; `max_charge_evaluations` bounds work per root search.
+A small chemical-potential step is not an accuracy estimate for the root.
+The filling residual must still meet its target.
 Periodic integration adds no derivative-integration accuracy controls.

 Normal periodic spectra do not change with chemical potential.
 Retaining their eigenvalues makes repeated charge evaluations inexpensive; density evaluation